david-a-wheeler/spdx-tutorial/README.md

 and [CC-BY-SA-4.0](https://spdx.org/licenses/CC-BY-SA-4.0.html) licenses are just fine for ordinary textual and artistic works.

-SDPX won't decide for you, but SPDX does make it easy for everyone to know what license(s) were selected.
+SDPX won't decide a license for you, but SPDX does make it easy for everyone to know what license(s) were selected.

 ## More information